COVID-19 Pandemic: What You Need To Know

 You can help!

-Project HOPE is currently airlifting critical support for the novel coronavirus outbreak in Wuhan, China.
+Project HOPE is currently scaling up its response to support health care workers and contain COVID-19 around the world.
 Here’s how you can help.

 Donate.
 Our ability to respond when health emergencies spread depends on the generosity of people like you.
 Please make a generous donation to our Global Health Emergency Fund today.
 You’ll help us prepare for emergencies before they happen and respond quickly when disaster strikes, so we can help communities around the world when we’re needed most.